 - If you have any of the symptoms of slow heart rate, they will usually happen during the first 6 hours after your first dose of Gilenya.
 Symptoms can happen up to 24 hours after you take your first Gilenya dose.

-- If you have any serious side effects after your first dose of Gilenya, especially those that require treatment with other medicines, you will stay in the medical facility to be watched overnight.
-You will also be watched for any serious side effects for at least 6 hours after you take your second dose of Gilenya the next day.
+- If you have any serious side effects after your first dose of Gilenya, especially those that require treatment with other medicines, you will stay in the medical facility to be observed overnight.
+You will also be observed for any serious side effects for at least 6 hours after you take your second dose of Gilenya the next day.

 2. Infections.
-Gilenya can increase your risk of serious infections.
+Gilenya can increase your risk of serious infections and decrease the way vaccines work in your body to prevent certain diseases, especially the chicken pox vaccine.
 Gilenya lowers the number of white blood cells (lymphocytes) in your blood.
 This will usually go back to normal within 2 months of stopping treatment.
 Your doctor may do a blood test before you start taking Gilenya.
 Call your doctor right away if you have any of these symptoms of an infection:

 - body aches